Six-loop renormalization group analysis of the $\phi^4 + \phi^6$ model: Model and renormalization

 Taking into account the additional $\ph^4$ interaction to the main $\ph^6$ interaction allows us to calculate $\gamma_\lambda^*$.
 It can be shown \cite{vasiliev, Henriksson:2025kws} that the tricritical dimensions of the field and composite operators ${\ph^{2i}}|_{i\in\{1,2,3\}}$ are connected with the investigated values ($\gamma_\ph^*, ~\gamma_\tau'^*, ~\gamma_\lambda^*$ and $\omega$) through the following relations:

 exact values of which are calculated using the conformal field theory in $d=2$ \cite{BELAVIN1984333, Henriksson:2025kws}:

+Recently, a new semiclassical approach has been proposed to compute $\Delta_{\ph^k}$ in the limit of large $k$ \cite{a:antipin_1, a:antipin_2}.

 The tricritical behavior is implemented when the parameter $v$ goes to zero with respect to the parameter $\tau$ at a fast enough rate.
-Assuming $v \sim \tau^b$, we can calculate a value of $b_0$ at which the tricritical behavior is realized in the case of $b > b_0$.
-The value $b_0$ is expressed in terms of $\nu$ and $\gamma_\lambda^*$ \cite{vasiliev} with the help of the following relation
+Assuming $v = h \cdot \tau^b$, one can determine the parameter $b_0$ that separates two regions of distinct behavior.
+Tricritical behavior is realized in the case of $b > b_0$.
+The parameter $b_0$ is expressed in terms of $\nu$ and $\gamma_\lambda^*$ \cite{vasiliev} with the help of the following relation

+For the trajectories with $b < b_0$, the behavior depends on the sign of the parameter $a$ introduced in the RG analysis of the $\ph^4+\ph^6$ model in \cite{vasiliev}\footnote{Additional work is required to assess the universality of $a$.}

+Сombined tricritical behavior occurs for $a<0$, and modified critical behavior otherwise.
+The trajectories with value $b=b_0$ are unstable.